-Pumpkin plants (Cucurbita maxima, C. moschata, C. argyrosperma) can make a great addition to a garden, whether they'll be grown for a holiday recipe or carved in the fall.
-Most of these plants have long vines, but the vegetable comes in a wide range of varieties as well as some colors outside of the traditional orange.
+Pumpkin plants (Cucurbita spp.) can make a great addition to a garden, whether they'll be grown for a holiday recipe or carved in the fall to make holiday decorations.
+Most of these plants have long vines, but the pumpkins themselves come in a wide range of cultivars as well as some colors outside of the traditional orange.
 Pumpkins are fairly easy to grow and can be added to a garden plan if desired.
-For the most part, this vegetable is a low-maintenance plant.
+For the most part, this is a low-maintenance plant.

 Video of the Day

-Varieties such as the jack-o'-lantern make great Halloween pumpkins since they are easy to carve, and they are traditional-looking.
+Large cultivars make great Halloween pumpkins since they are easy to carve and are traditional-looking.
 Those that are grown for pie tend to be sweeter with more flesh, such as a sugar pumpkin.
-All of the pumpkin plants are members of the Cucurbitaceae family, which also includes other varieties of squash, cucumbers and melons.
+All of the pumpkin plants are members of the Cucurbitaceae family, which also includes squash, cucumbers, and melons.

 Best Uses for Pumpkins

 Pumpkins are a very popular plant, used for both ornamentation and food.
 Traditional Halloween pumpkins are wound tightly into the fall tradition in the United States, and they are carved and arranged as decor for the fall season.
 Thanksgiving finds pumpkin pie on many tables, and gardeners also enjoy making other baked goods and soups from this fresh, versatile fruit.
 In addition, many people enjoy scooping out the seeds of a pumpkin and toasting them in the oven.
 Pumpkin seeds make a great snack, or they can be added to a salad or meal for interest.